bmuellerhstat/html-basics/README.md

+_Note to contributors: this repository is currently NOT accepting pull requests.
+Please DO NOT SUBMIT a pull request._

 # HTML Basics
 ---
 _The purpose of this repository is to help you practice using_ `HTML` _elements in their proper syntax._